Check out the healthcare trends we tracked in 2021:

 The movement has begun with most health systems such as Ascension Health, Dignity Health, Stanford and others investing into startups, albeit very slowly.
 Many health systems are just now beginning to build their own innovation centers, but have not yet built the framework on how to judge their performance and key metrics.

-With the advent of Hackathons and schools such as Hack Reactor and General Assembly, we are seeing many more people join the digital revolution.
+With the advent of virtual reality, Hackathons and schools such as Hack Reactor and General Assembly, we are seeing many more people join the digital revolution.
 The future is bright, start investing in startups, you will be rewarded with amazing technology and possibly financial success.